-Success tips when doing business in Iceland
+Success tips when doing business in Iceland in 2021

 - Icelandic business meetings are brief and to the point, no excessive talk is necessary.
 Meetings should begin with a firm handshake and good eye contact to show respect;